PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 15:27:50
+Last updated: 2024-04-02 15:28:54
-Random Quote: I'd rather regret the things I've done than regret the things I haven't done. - Lucille Ball
+Random Quote: The bird of paradise alights only upon the hand that does not grasp. - John Berry